-2.2.12 Tree protection Normally trees on Council land will not be subjected to Tree Preservation Orders as such trees should not be under threat.
+2.2.12 Tree protection

+Normally trees on Council land will not be subjected to Tree Preservation Orders (TPO) as such trees should not be under threat.
 However, the Council may own or manage trees that are situated within a Conservation Area and in such instances the proper procedures must be followed.

-Guidance The principles applied to protecting trees on private land will be applied to trees on County Council owned land where there are development proposals.
+The principles applied to protecting trees on private land will be applied to trees on County Council owned land where there are development proposals.
 The placing of a TPO on trees on CCC owned land would only be considered if there was an obvious threat to the trees in question.
+The arboricultural officer must be notified of any works proposed to trees protected by a TPO or in Conservation Areas.

+2.2.13 Biodiversity

-The arboricultural officer must be notified of any works proposed to trees in Conservation Areas.
-2.2.13 Biodiversity There is legislation with regards to the protection of wildlife, which needs to be considered when carrying out works to trees, such as: • Wildlife & Countryside Act 1981 (as amended) - Protecting wild birds, their eggs, young and nests.
+There is legislation with regards to the protection of wildlife, which needs to be considered when carrying out works to trees, such as: